pydantic/pydantic/docs/migration.md

 === "`pydantic>=1.10.17,<3`"

     ```python test="skip" lint="skip" upgrade="skip"
+    # as of `1.10.17` the `.v1` namespace is usable, allowing imports as below
     from pydantic.v1.fields import ModelField
     ```

 !!! note
-    When importing modules using `pydantic>=1.10.17,<2` with the `.v1` namespace these modules will *not* be the same module as the same import without the `.v1` namespace, but the symbols imported *will* be.
+    When importing modules using `pydantic>=1.10.17,<2` with the `.v1` namespace these modules will *not* be the **same** module as the same import without the `.v1` namespace, but the symbols imported *will* be.
 For example ``pydantic.v1.fields is not pydantic.fields`` but ``pydantic.v1.fields.ModelField is pydantic.fields.ModelField``.
+However
+    this is not likely to be relevant in 99% of cases, and is an unfortunate consequence of providing a smoother migration experience.

 ## Migration guide